 Spinal hydatid cyst illness is a rare and challenging condition to manage.
 An endemic condition, spinal hydatid cyst disease is typically observed in nations along the Mediterranean and in the Middle East [8].
-The most common spinal location is the thoracic spine (approximately 50%) and most patients with thoracic spine echinococcosis had a history of extraspinal cystic echinococcosis, most commonly of the lungs, liver, kidneys and soft tissues [9].
-Our patient had not any comorbidities.
-The hydatid cysts are usually not confined to the vertebral bodies, often, they affect the intervertebral discs, the spinal cord and the posterior spinal elements, and they may grow in the spinal canal as well [10].
+The most common spinal location is the thoracic spine (approximately 50%) and most patients with thoracic spine echinococcosis had a history of extraspinal cystic echinococcosis, most commonly of the lungs, liver, kidneys, and soft tissues [9].
+Our patient had no comorbidities.
+Hydatid cysts typically extend beyond the vertebral bodies, frequently affecting the intervertebral discs, spinal cord, and posterior elements, with potential growth into the spinal canal [10].
 Radiographic diagnosis is challenging because there are no specific findings consistent with spinal echinococcosis; misdiagnosis is common with radiographs only and the lesions can be confused with tumors such as metastases and chondroblastoma, or other infections such as tuberculosis, spinal or paraspinal abscess [11].
-In our case the x/ray were without any radiological features which are patagnomonic for hydatid cyst (zones of multilocular osteolysis) [12].
+In our case, the X-ray were without any radiological features which are pathognomonic for hydatid cyst (zones of multilocular osteolysis) [12].
 Typical CT finding is multilocal, round cyst, with erosion of vertebral body and posterior elements.
 Further, the cyst density can be measured in order to confirm diagnosis, which was not done in our case.
-MRI is more sensitive than CT, include multiple cystic fluid-filled lesions, septated and formed bunch of grapes at multiple level [13].
-Regarding labor findings, polymerase chain reactions, Western blots, indirect hemagglutination tests, and serological enzyme-linked immunosorbent assays are utilized for diagnosis [14].
-In our case, CT scan and MRI revealed changes in anterior parts of vertebral body including disc space.
+MRI is more sensitive than CT and revealed multiple cystic, fluidfilled lesions with internal septations, forming a "bunch of grapes" appearance at multiple spinal levels [13].
+Regarding laboratory findings, polymerase chain reactions, Western blots, indirect hemagglutination tests, and serological enzyme-linked immunosorbent assays are utilized for diagnosis [14].
+In our case, CT and MRI scans revealed changes in anterior parts of vertebral body, including disc space.
 Our case was challenging regarding proper diagnosis and surgical approach.
-Our patient had a paravertebral and prevertebral change from Th5-Th9 with infiltration and osteolysis of vertebral bodies, disc space and spinal canal, with connection to S6 lung segment.
+Our patient had a paravertebral and prevertebral change from Th5-Th9 with infiltration and osteolysis of vertebral bodies, disc space, and spinal canal, with connection to S6 lung segment.
 What was confusing for radiologist is involvement of disc space, which is not characteristic for hydatid cyst [15].